Inca Garcilaso de la Vega Avenue: History

+The avenue's 14th and 15th blocks were partially closed for 10 months due to construction works for the Central Station of Line 2 of the Lima and Callao Metro, being reopened completely on June 8, 2025.

 Route

 In its twelve-block route, the main highlights are its blocks 11, 12 and 13, which constitute the largest cluster of computer items in Lima.
 The area is the location of many well-known commercial galleries where software and hardware products are sold.
 There is a belief that this emporium is the largest producer of pirated software in the country, however, journalistic sources indicate that only 16% of the products sold are pirated.

 The avenue's intersection with the Avenida España is the location of the former U.S. Embassy, today the Clínica Internacional, and of the Casa Matusita, a house known for the popular belief of being of the paranormal type.
 The avenue is also the location of the SUNAT Building, located near the former embassy, the Lima Civic Center, located on the 13th block, the Park of the Exhibition, among others.